 About Tick-Borne Diseases

 ● Lyme disease.
 The most common of the tick-borne diseases, Lyme can affect virtually any system in the body, producing a range of symptoms including fever, headache, a rash (more than 3 inches wide), sore swollen joints, stiff neck, and facial paralysis (Bell's palsy).
 About 80 percent of people develop a rash around the bite.
 Usually circular, it can also take a different shape.
 Antibiotic treatment is usually successful when given early.
 In some cases, Lyme disease can have long-term effects, such as arthritis, fatigue, muscle pain, and neurological symptoms.
 Dogs and horses can contract Lyme disease.● Anaplasmosis.
 Anaplasmosis is increasing in Maine for both people and domestic animals.
 The most common symptoms include fever, chills, headache, loss of appetite, nausea, fatigue, and muscle pain.
 As with Lyme, antibiotic treatment is usually successful.
 Rarely (1–2%) serious complications lead to a fatal outcome.
 Dogs and horses can contract anaplasmosis.● Babesiosis.
 Common along the southern New England coast for a while, it is now appearing in Maine.
 Symptoms include fever, chills, muscle or joint pain, nausea, vomiting, and fatigue.
 Antibiotics usually cure it.● Powassan Encephalitis.
 Usually a serious viral infection of the brain and the tissues surrounding it, Powassan leaves half its victims with permanent neurological damage; it is fatal to 10%–15%.
 The chances of contracting this disease are very low.
-So far, Maine has recorded five cases, including the first death in 2014.● Borrelia myamotoi.
-This is a newly-recognized bacteria transmitted by deer ticks which causes a relapsing fever-type illness.
-While it has been found in Maine deer ticks, few cases in humans have been recognized.
+Since 2015 there have been only 15 confirmed cases; three of these patients died.